Ryusaem/js-quizz-app/README.md

 This a project from an UDEMY course where we built a quizz app alongside a teacher.
 It was fun, but I can't recommand such project because they give you the illusion of learning something...In reality you did understand a lot of thing, because you didn't exercises your mind enough through the problem and logic.

-- Need to fix "end.html" for online version
+# TO FIX

+- None

+# OLD BUG

-  - When the progam have to end, cannot find the end page
+- When the APP end, cannot find the end page
+  - Solution (FIX): game.js:
+    - from (line 66): return window.location.assign("/end.html");
+    - to (line 66): return window.location.assign("end.html");
-  - When I save a score, it redirect me to an unknow page
+- When I save a score after a game, it redirect me to an unknown page
-    - Edit: end.js:
+  - Solution (FIX): end.js:
-      - from: window.location.assign("/");
+    - from (line 28): window.location.assign("/");
-      - to: window.location.assign("index.html");
+    - to (line 28): window.location.assign("index.html");
+    - When we save a score, nothing happen in the local/online repository
+- Solution (FIX): highscores.html
+  - from (line): <script src="js/highscores.js"></script>

-- Need to fix local score
+  - to (line): <script src="js/highscores.js" defer></script>
+  - error message: The error message Uncaught TypeError: can't access property "innerHTML", highScoresList is null indicates that the script is trying to access the highScoresList element before it is available in the DOM.
+This situation often arises when the JavaScript code executes before the HTML elements it references have been fully loaded into the browser.
+  - solution: Using the defer attribute with your <script>.
+When you include defer in your script tag, it instructs the browser to execute the JavaScript file after the HTML document has been completely parsed but before the DOMContentLoaded event.

 ## Table of contents